ordina-jworks/ordina-jworks.github.io/_posts/2021-02-10-Home-Automation-part-2-Getting-Started-With-Home-Assistant.md

 - Set up the Home Assistant [dev environment](https://developers.home-assistant.io/docs/development_environment){:target="_blank" rel="noopener noreferrer"}
 - Read through [the documentation](https://developers.home-assistant.io/docs/creating_integration_file_structure){:target="_blank" rel="noopener noreferrer"} first, to prevent any RTFM situations later on.
   Everything you need is laid out in separate topics to read through.
-- From the dev environment, execute: `python3 -m script.scaffold integration`, this will create a new basic integration
+- From the dev environment, execute: `python3 -m script.scaffold integration`.
+  This will create a new basic integration
 - Look at the [example integrations](https://github.com/home-assistant/example-custom-config/tree/master/custom_components/){:target="_blank" rel="noopener noreferrer"}
 - Test your integration locally by adding an entry to your integrations `__init__.py` file to the `configuration.yaml` file: `<config_dir>/custom_components/custom_integration/__init__.py`